Far Eastern University: Accounts, Business and Finance Building

-Formerly known as the expansion of Nursing Building in the early 1960s, the 7-storey building was formerly known as the Education Building, before the building was renamed as the Accounts, Business and Finance Building in 2017, as the building is currently occupied by the Institute of Accounts, Business and Finance.
+Initially made as the expansion of Nursing Building in the early 1970s, the 7-storey building is formerly known as the Education Building, before the building was renamed as the Accounts, Business and Finance Building in 2017, as the building is currently occupied by the Institute of Accounts, Business and Finance.

 Alfredo Reyes Hall

-Named after the founder's son, the Alfredo Reyes Hall is a 6-storey building, adjacent to the Nicanor Reyes Hall.
-The building houses the Institute of Tourism and Hotel Management and features a mock hotel, cooking laboratories, a basketball court with maple wood flooring, which was the first of its kind in the country, and a student operated café, Cafe Alfredo, which was established in 2014.
+Named after one of the founder's son, the Alfredo Reyes Hall is a 6-storey building, adjacent to the Nicanor Reyes Hall.
+Housing the Institute of Tourism and Hotel Management, it features a mock hotel, cooking laboratories, a basketball court with maple wood flooring, which was the first of its kind in the country, and a student operated café, Cafe Alfredo, which was established in 2014.

 Arts Building

-Designed by Felipe Mendoza, the Arts and Sciences Building (shortened to simply Arts Building) was erected within the 1960s and was originally an 8-storey building, before being downgraded to 6-storeys due to structural damage in the aftermath of the August 1968 Luzon earthquake.
-The Arts Building houses the Departments of Communication, Political Science, Interdisciplinary & International Studies, Language and Literature.
+Designed by Felipe Mendoza, the Arts Building was erected in 1960 and was originally an 7-storey building, before being downgraded to 4-storeys due to structural damage in the aftermath of the August 1968 Luzon earthquake.
+The Arts Building houses the Institute of Arts and Sciences' Departments of Communication, Political Science, Interdisciplinary & International Studies, Language and Literature, and Psychology.
 The building features a gym on the topmost floor and the University Conference Center on the ground floor.
-At present, the building is undergoing retrofitting.

 Education Building

-Formerly known as the FEU-EAC Annex Building, the seven-storey building was completed in 2001, as part of the FEU-EAC expansion project.
+Formerly known as the FEU-EAC Annex, the seven-story building was completed in 2001, as part of FEU-EAC's expansion.
 The building was also based on the Nicanor Reyes Hall, as the building features two pillars inspired from the former's pillars, and an arched rooftop, surrounded by green-colored glass.
 The building currently houses the Institute of Education.

 Engineering Building

-The nine-storey building stands on the site of the former FEU Hospital, designed by Architect Felipe Mendoza.
+The nine-story building stands on the site of the former FEU Hospital.
 Upon the transfer of FEU-NRMF to Fairview, Quezon City, the structure was demolished to give way for the construction of a new building, completed in 2005.
-The building was formerly known as the Technology Building, before being renamed as the Engineering Building in 2019.
-It houses the FEU Tech Innovation Center, a mini auditorium, and the FEU Center for the Arts Office.
+The building was designed by Arch.
+Pablo Antonio, Jr. as the Technology Building before being renamed as the Engineering Building in 2019.
+It houses the FEU Tech Innovation Center, a mini auditorium, and the FEU Center for the Arts.

 FEUTURE Center

 The FEU Transformative University Resource Center (abbreviated as FEUTURE Center) is the newest building of the university.
-Located along Lerma St., the FEUTURE Center is an 8-storey building and features additional classrooms, learning facilities and parking spaces within the complex.
+Located along Lerma St., the FEUTURE Center is an 8-storey building which features additional classrooms, learning facilities and parking spaces within the complex.
 Construction for the building began in 2018, and was initially planned to be opened within the first quarter of 2020.
 However, the opening of the building was delayed due to COVID-19 pandemic, and was initially completed in January 2021, before opening its doors in April 2021.